 At Oak Furnitureland Group, we are committed to ensuring all our employees are rewarded fairly and consistently, with equal development and training opportunities.

 The business recognises diversity is achieved through its talent acquisition strategy.
 We have implemented various initiatives including more flexible shift patterns and hybrid working, which promotes a better work life balance and gender equality.

-I declare that the data presented below is accurate as of 5th April 2017.
+I declare that the data presented in this report is accurate and in line with mandatory requirements.

 Chief Executive Officer

 All UK businesses of more than 250 employees must publicly report on their gender pay gap (GPG), which is the measure of the difference between the average earnings of men and women across an organisation, regardless of their roles or the nature of their work.
 This is not the same as equal pay, which is the legal obligation on employers to pay men and women equally for work of equal value.

 The GPG is calculated using ‘mean’ and ‘median’ averages.

 Mean averages: The sum of the hourly rate of all female employees divided by the total number of female employees.
 The same calculation is performed for male employees and the gap is expressed as a percentage.